 We can even define the midpoint values of the histogram classes.
-In this case, it is recommended to choose interval endpoints that avoid data points falling between two intervals.
+Here, it is recommended to choose interval endpoints that avoid data points falling between two intervals.
 The maximum and minimum values contained in the data vector are

 '''

 max(corg)

 ans =

 14.5615

 min(corg)

 ans =

 9.4168

 '''